Financial

 - When you get to the dissertation phase, we offer $750 in dissertation grants to help offset the costs of doing your research (not for tuition).

-To learn more about funding options and how to be considered for our fellowships and scholarships, please contact Stacey Reynolds at reynoldsse3@vcu.edu in the Doctoral Program in Health Related Sciences office.
+To learn more about funding options and how to be considered for our scholarships, please contact Stacey Reynolds at reynoldsse3@vcu.edu in the Doctoral Program in Health Related Sciences office.
 You may also visit the VCU Graduate School Funding Opportunities webpage for more information.

 Students admitted to the PhD in Health Related Sciences program must have a personal computer manufactured within the last two years, and access to a high-speed Internet connection.